COSC3020/brute-force-sorting-Kodoka/README.md

 array, so for an array of length $n$, it could feasibly generate $n!$ permutations, then for every permutation generated, it needs to check if the array is sorted by iterating through the elements of the array in with n work.
 For sufficiently large
 $n$, $n!$ is the dominant term, giving a runtime complexity of $\Theta(n!)$.

 * Best Case Input: The best case input is an already sorted array like: [1, 2, 3, 4], where all that's needed to do is verify the elements are sorted via checkIfSorted.

 * Worst Case Input: The worst case input is an array in reverse sorted order like:
 [4, 3, 2, 1], where every permutation will need to be generated before we're able to produce the properly sorted array, and verify that it's actually sorted.

-* Consequences of Randomly Generated Permutations:
+* Consequences of Randomly Generated Permutations: If permutations were generated entirely at random from the pool of values established by the input array things could be very chaotic.
+As array size increases, with sufficiently bad luck, we could experience the heat death of the universe before the properly sorted array is produced.
+Of course we could always randomly generate the correct permutation on the first try every time as well.
+On average, as the probability of any individual element being placed in any position is equal, I believe we'd arrive at the correct permutation after an average $n!$ permutations, but this sounds like a very bad idea.

 ## Sources